We are living under the regime of General Data Protection Regulation. Your dreams and innocent memories are collateral damage.

 For the sake of analogy, initially, you may have envisioned you could simply let people taste the wonderful cookies you bake.
 They would be so delighted, the cash register should start overflowing.
 After all, everyone loves cookies, right?

 It doesn’t matter whether your website is an adjunct to a brick-and-mortar store or the sole source of income.
 The new regulation, metaphorically speaking, requires you to disclose what will be done with the DNA left on the napkins used by customers before they take a bite.
 You need to hand them a napkin that indicates the origin of the chocolate chips and nuts.
-Calorie counts and nutritional benefits, of course, are written on another napkin.
-Now document acceptance of all the napkins for every customer.
+Calorie counts and nutritional benefits, of course, are on the reverse side.
+Now document acceptance of the napkins for each customer.

 Keep track of the serial numbers on any currency that exchanges hands.
 Then, at some point in the future, visitors from 28 specific geographic regions can return and request a detailed report of how many napkins they used, what they ate and how much they spent.
-Others ask you to wipe your store of their fingerprints and destroy all their napkins.
+Others ask you to wipe your store of their fingerprints and DNA.
 It’s enough to make you smash your Easy-Bake Oven.

 If that is not taxing enough, the U.S. Supreme Court South Dakota v.
 Wayfair ruling opens the opportunity for states to charge interstate sales tax.
 As legislation rolls out, likely it will be mostly threshold-activated, at least initially.
 Returning to our analogy, imagine charging a different tax to each customer based upon the state in which they were born and how many bakery goods purchased.
 This requires sophisticated software to track location-based online sales.
 Fortunately, TaxJar is ahead of the game but very likely you will still require assistance from an accountant.